ni/nimi-python/docs/niscope/class.rst

     .. py:attribute:: ris_method

-        Specifies the algorithm for random-interleaved sampling, which is used if the sample rate exceeds the  value of :py:data:`niscope.Session.max_real_time_sampling_rate`.
+        Specifies the algorithm for random-interleaved sampling, which is used if the sample rate exceeds the  value of :py:attr:`niscope.Session.max_real_time_sampling_rate`.

         The following table lists the characteristics of this property.